Insider Sell: MannKind Corp CE - GuruFocus.com

 - Future estimates of business performance from Morningstar analysts.

-In conclusion, while the recent insider sell by MannKind Corp's CEO Michael Castagna may raise concerns, it is crucial to consider the company's valuation, financial performance, and other factors before making any investment decisions.
-Investors should carefully analyze the stock's price-to-GF-Value ratio and the broader trends in insider transactions to make informed decisions.
+In conclusion, the recent insider sell by MannKind Corp CEO Michael Castagna may raise some concerns for investors, given the overall trend of more insider sells than buys over the past year.
+However, it is crucial to consider the broader context and market conditions before drawing any conclusions.
+Investors should carefully analyze MannKind Corp's stock performance, valuation, and future prospects before making any investment decisions.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.